AtelierFerrohenge/card/README.md

 # card

 Next Priorities:
+	Rewrite card deck to have a single data structure tracking all "known" cards rather than just the top or bottom
-	Clean up C++ headers - figure out if minimum possible or duplicated whenever used in the same file is better
+	Remove unnecessary GDScript virtuals and unbind C++ virtual overrides Clean up C++ headers - figure out if minimum possible or duplicated whenever used in the same file is better
 	Convert visibility to some sort of set of players and make an editor representation for it